Steve McCurry

 1. Leave the camera at home.
 Take your time to observe the world without filters.
 To look but also smell, listen and taste.

 2. Go outside and be aware of your breathing and your body.
-Analyze what the environment causes you, observe the people in front of you, watch their movements, their gestures and their tone of voice.
+Analyze what the environment causes you, observe the people in front of you, and watch their movements, gestures, and tone of voice.
 Live the present moment and make your gaze navigate and flow.
 Look closely.

 3. Great ideas aren’t plain sight.
 It’s necessary to explore new ways to find them.
 If you find yourself having some difficulty training your gaze, sit down calmly and ask yourself these three simple questions: